Jian2017/Python_ND_monte_carlo/README.md

 ```
 `analysis1_binderRatio_with_error.py` provides function to estimate the Binder ratio and its error

-to find the phase boundary is not an easy job, especially for the active scaling type
+to find the phase boundary is not an easy job, especially for the active scaling type\

 ![alt text](/image/binder_ratio.png "Logo Title Text 1")\

+after zoom in, we find the phase boundary is around 1.05\

 ![alt text](/image/binder_ratio_zoom.png "Logo Title Text 1")\